CatherineTrevor/help-trevor-grow/README.md

 The game is designed primarily for use on a desktop, with limited help needed from an adult where a player can follow instructions and/or use a mouse without assistance.
 For players that cannot use a mouse, the game is best played on a touch screen device (tablet, mobile phone for example).
 Having received guidance from a qualified Early Years Manager to ensure the game is age-appropriate, there must be nothing unnecessary on the screen to distract the player, allowing them to focus on the game.

-The levels available increase in difficulty:
+The levels increase in difficulty:

 **Egg**